typedwires/OpenAI-Spotify-Generator/README.md

 Please make sure to replace ```<key>``` with your actual keys.

+<b>Spotipy</b>

+We use the Spotify Python library for the Spotify Web API.
+For detailed usage instructions and information, refer to the Spotipy official documentation, available at: https://spotipy.readthedocs.io/en/2.22.1/

+<b>Python-dotenv</b>

+We use the python-dotenv package to handle the API keys read as key-value pairs in our .env file.
+For further understanding and instructions on using python-dotenv, please refer to the official documentation available at the following link: https://pypi.org/project/python-dotenv/

 In the code you will use dictionaries to insert the code in the lines below:

 ```python